-I am a Reader in Entrepreneurship and Director of Postgraduate Research at the University of Liverpool Management School (ULMS).
-At the Management School I am also acting as the Convenor for the Entrepreneurship and Small Business knowledge platform.
-Externally, I am Charing the Entrepreneurship Special Interest Group of the British Academy of Management (BAM) and for the last three years chaired the entrepreneurship track at BAM annual conference.
-Other current external roles include a Consulting Editor for the International Small Business Journal(ISBJ), ESRC Peer Review Committee Member, External Examiner University of Nottingham and a Visiting Chair at the Centre for Enterprise, Manchester Metropolitan University Business School.
+I am a Professor of Entrepreneurship at the University of Liverpool Management School (ULMS).
+Externally, I am a Consulting Editor for the International Small Business Journal(ISBJ), a Co-Editor for the journal, Entrepreneurship and Regional Development (ERD), ESRC Peer Review Committee Member, External Examiner for the Doctoral Programme at Lancaster University Management School and a Visiting Chair at the Centre for Enterprise, Manchester Metropolitan University Business School.
+In the past, for six years, I worked as the Chair for the Entrepreneurship Special Interest Group of the British Academy of Management (BAM) and chaired the entrepreneurship track at BAM annual conference.
 I Co-Edited the journal, International Journal of Entrepreneurial Behaviour and Research (IJEBR)for five years before taking on the Consulting Editor role at ISBJ.

 After completing my undergraduate degree in Engineering from University of Moratuwa, Sri Lanka, I came to the UK to complete a PhD at Manchester Business School.
 Upon completing the PhD in Technology Management, I joined Centre for Enterprise at Manchester Metropolitan University Business School and worked for nine years before joining ULMS in 2011.